jackykc/comp2/README.md

     mask_red[:,4*w/5:w] = 0
 ```
 [Get the number of sides on the shape](https://github.com/jackykc/comp2/blob/master/src/follower.py#L241)

+function used for both task two and task three for finding the shape
 ``` python
 # this is incorrectly named vertices, when it should be sides instead
 def get_vertices(contours):